 3.2 Asian-moon scallop Growth Pattern

 The growth pattern of Asian-moon scallop in the Makassar Strait shows a negative allometric pattern with a b value of 2.4011.
-This shows that the increase in shell length is not proportional to the increase in total weight, with a relationship of W = 0.0008L2,4011.
+This shows that the increase in shell length is not proportional to the increase in total weight, with a relationship of W = 0.0008L2.4011.
 This negative allometric growth pattern indicates that the weight of the Asian-moon scallop increases more slowly than the length of the shell.
 This pattern shows that the increase in shell length is not followed by a proportional increase in weight, and this is associated with sub-optimal environmental conditions or ecological pressure (Effendi 2002; Boussaha et al. 2024).
 Satriawan et al. (2024) also found a negative allometric growth pattern with a b value of 2.35 in Asian-moon scallop in Kendal, Central Java, which was caused by limited food and decreased water quality due to anthropogenic activities.

 Derbali et al. (2019) also found a negative allometric growth pattern in Chlamys varia in Gabès Bay, Tunisia.
 This is associated with habitat degradation due to eutrophication and high sedimentation.
 Maulana et al. (2023) who studied Asian-moon scallop in Dumai waters, Riau also found a negative allometric growth pattern with a b value of 2.38, and concluded that growth was hampered by seasonal salinity fluctuations.